Visigoths

 Detail of the votive crown of Recceswinth from the Treasure of Guarrazar (Toledo, Spain), hanging in Madrid.
 The hanging letters spell [R]ECCESVINTHVS REX OFFERET [King R. offers this].
 (Note: The first R is held at the Musée de Cluny, Paris.)

 The Visigoths (/ˈvɪzɪɡɒθs/; Visigothi, Wisigothi, Vesi, Visi, Wesi, Wisi) were a Gothic people who emerged in the Balkans during late antiquity.
-Likely descended from the Thervingi who entered the Roman Empire in 376 and defeated the Romans at the Battle of Adrianople (378), they were first united under Alaric I (395–410), whose forces alternately fought and allied with Rome before famously sacking the city in 410.
+Probably descended from the Thervingi who entered the Roman Empire in 376 and defeated the Romans at the Battle of Adrianople (378), they were first united under Alaric I (395–410), whose forces alternately fought and allied with Rome before famously sacking the city in 410.

 In 418, the Visigoths were settled as foederati in southern Gaul, establishing a kingdom with its capital at Toulouse.
 From there they expanded into Hispania, displacing the Suebi and Vandals.
 Defeat by the Franks under Clovis I at the Battle of Vouillé (507) ended Visigothic rule in Gaul, but the kingdom consolidated in Spain and Portugal, where it endured for two centuries.

-The Visigoths are remembered for their cultural and religious transformation of Iberia.
+The Visigoths are renowned for their cultural and religious transformation of Iberia.
 Under King Reccared I, they converted from Arian Christianity to Nicene Christianity at the Third Council of Toledo (589), integrating with their Hispano-Roman subjects and strengthening royal legitimacy.
 Their Visigothic Code (654) abolished legal distinctions between Goths and Romans, creating a common identity as Hispani.
 The kingdom fostered churches and artistic treasures such as the Treasure of Guarrazar, and its legal code remained influential in Iberian law until the Late Middle Ages.

 In 711, the Visigothic kingdom collapsed after defeat by an Umayyad army at the Battle of Guadalete, where King Roderic was killed.
 In the north, the Kingdom of Asturias soon emerged under Pelagius, marking the beginning of the Reconquista.
 Despite their fall, the Visigoths left a lasting legacy through their legal system, cultural influence, and role in the formation of medieval Iberia.

 Nomenclature: Vesi, Tervingi, Visigoths

 The Visigoths were never called Visigoths, only Goths, until Cassiodorus used the term, when referring to their loss against Clovis I in the Franco–Gothic War about 507.
-Cassiodorus apparently invented the term based on the model of the "Ostrogoths", but using the older name of the Vesi, one of the tribal names which the fifth-century poet Sidonius Apollinaris, had already used when referring to the Visigoths.
+Cassiodorus apparently invented the term based on the model of the "Ostrogoths", but using the older name of the Vesi, one of the tribal names that the fifth-century poet Sidonius Apollinaris had already used when referring to the Visigoths.
 The first part of the Ostrogoth name is related to the word "east", and Jordanes, the medieval writer, later clearly contrasted them in his Getica, stating that "Visigoths were the Goths of the western country."
 According to Wolfram, Cassiodorus created this east–west understanding of the Goths, which was a simplification and literary device, while political realities were more complex.
 Cassiodorus used the term "Goths" to refer to only the Ostrogoths, whom he served, and reserved the geographic reference "Visigoths" for the Gallo-Spanish Goths.
 The term "Visigoths" was later used by the Visigoths themselves in their communications with the Byzantine Empire, and was still in use in the 7th century.